mcruzdev/blog/docs/posts/introduce-to-quarkus-devservice-to-jnosql.md

 If you are using Quarkus, you already know about the developer experience that Quarkus provides.
 DevServices is just the same thing: it increases the developer experience when you are coding a Quarkus application.
 Basically, if your application needs to access a database or send a message to Kafka, Quarkus provides it through `application.properties` configurations.
 It is an amazing experience because you do not have to worry about accessing the Kafka Docker website, obtaining the necessary configuration to start the Kafka container.

+It utilizes the TestContainers project behind the scenes to set up all the required infrastructure for testing and development mode.

 ## Knowing the quarkus-jnosql project

 Let's think that you want to use the Quarkus JNoSQL extension with ArangoDB implementation, to do it, you need to create a Quarkus application and add the following dependency into your `pom.xml`, it is very simple, looks:

+??? tip "Creating a Quarkus application"

+    If you have Quarkus CLI executes: ```quarkus create app```, if not access [https://code.quarkus.io](https://code.quarkus.io) and create your Quarkus application.

 ```xml
 <dependency>